Please provide your zip code to see plans in your area.

 If you’re familiar at all with Medicare, you know that while the program promises healthcare security for millions – including the vast majority of Americans age 65 and older – Medicare is also riddled with coverage gaps.

-In 2016, an estimated 11.7 million Medicare beneficiaries – about 20 percent of all enrollees – were also enrolled in Medicaid and are known as dual-eligible beneficiaries or dual-eligibles.
+As of 2019, an estimated 12.3 million Medicare beneficiaries – about 19% of all enrollees – were also enrolled in Medicaid or a Medicaid-funded program.
+These enrollees are known as dual-eligible beneficiaries or dual-eligibles.
 And while you might not hear that term often – or at all – it’s worth your time to understand what it means to have both Medicare and Medicaid (especially if you or a loved one is part of the “Medicare-Medicaid” population).

-If you’re enrolled in both Medicaid and Medicare, it’s because your income and assets are low enough that you’ve either qualified for help covering some of the costs that Medicare beneficiaries incur, or qualified for full coverage under both Medicare and Medicaid, with Medicaid picking up the tab for Medicare premiums and out-of-pocket expenses and certain services that Medicare does not cover.
+If you’re enrolled in both Medicaid and Medicare, it’s because you’re eligible for Medicare (due to age or disability) and your income and assets are also low enough that you’ve either qualified for help covering some of the costs that Medicare beneficiaries incur, or qualified for full coverage under both Medicare and Medicaid, with Medicaid picking up the tab for Medicare premiums and out-of-pocket expenses and certain services that Medicare does not cover.

-States have different income and asset limits for their different Medicaid programs – including limited Medicaid benefits that pay for Medicare’s premiums and/or cost sharing (Medicare Savings Programs).
+States have different income and asset limits for their different Medicaid programs – including limited Medicaid benefits that pay for Medicare’s premiums and/or cost-sharing (Medicare Savings Programs).
 Because these standards vary, you should contact resources in your state to see which program(s) you might qualify for and for help applying.
+You can click on a state on this map to see specific details about Medicaid-funded assistance that’s available to eligible Medicare beneficiaries.

 If you do have some sort of additional Medicaid coverage, you fall into one of two main categories of dual-eligibles: